 The Snickers Guy

-Could an athlete who’s main sponsor was Snickers, confound the masses?
+Could an athlete who’s the main sponsor was Snickers, confound the masses?
 We were going to find out on June 1st when after a month’s preparation.
 Ruiz stepped into the ring at Madison Square Garden’s New York.
-With what was supposed to be Joshua’s grand unveiling to the mainstream American public, it quickly turned into a nightmare.
+With what was supposed to be Anthony Joshua‘s grand unveiling to the mainstream American public, it quickly turned into a nightmare.

 With promoter Eddie Hearn in the wings.
 And most likely the ink still wet on their newly signed contract with streaming giant DAZN, It was simply a matter of his fighter and Champion doing what he does best.